Call of Duty: Modern Warfare Remastered: Marketing and release

 Modern Warfare Remastered was released worldwide on November 4, 2016, for the PlayStation 4, Windows, and Xbox One as part of the Legacy, Legacy Pro, and Digital Deluxe editions of Infinite Warfare.
 At the time, the game was available only by purchasing one of these editions of Infinite Warfare; with physical versions, Modern Warfare Remastered could only be played via Infinite Warfare's game disc.
 Activision confirmed Infinite Warfare must be permanently installed to use the included remaster.
-In June 2017, a standalone version of Modern Warfare Remastered was announced alongside its trailer; the game was released for the PlayStation 4 on June 27, 2017, followed by the Xbox One and Windows exactly a month later.

-On March 8, 2017, Activision announced that a remastered version of the Variety Map Pack downloadable content (DLC) originally released for Modern Warfare would be made available for Modern Warfare Remastered.
-It includes the same four maps and 10 rare supply drops.
-The map pack was released as a separate purchase for the PlayStation 4 on March 21, 2017, and for the Xbox One and Windows exactly a month later; it was not included with any retail versions of Modern Warfare Remastered.